 Think Before You Waive Your Right to Legal Counsel

 The police have taken you into custody for a crime you didn’t commit.
 Understandably, you feel a myriad of emotions – fear, anger, and impatience.
 The detective assures you that the best way to handle the situation is to tell your side of the story.
-You’ll be back to your life in short order.
+You’ll be back in your life in short order.
 One caveat.
 First, you need to waive your right to legal counsel.

 So, what should you do?
 Once again, you know you’ve done nothing wrong.
 As far as you’re concerned, there’s no chance that anything you say can be used against you.
 If you find yourself in this situation, take a deep breath.
 The person suggesting that you verbally spill your guts does not have your best interests at heart.
 Truth be told, you really should speak with an experienced criminal defense attorney before you make any statements.

 Your right to legal counsel comes directly from the Fifth and Sixth Amendments of the United States Constitution.
 A proclamation of innocence is only one reason that some defendants decide to waive their right to an attorney.
 Some may feel that there is no legal defense for their actions.
-Still others decide that the charges aren’t severe enough to warrant retaining a lawyer.
+Still, others decide that the charges aren’t severe enough to warrant retaining a lawyer.
 And, of course – there is the issue of money.

 When it comes to the latter, there are important considerations.
 The cost of freedom is priceless.
 Similarly, a criminal record can follow you through life.